On the Fast Track to Full Gold Open Access: Conclusions

-The time is fast approaching, with some publishers already announcing that by a certain time, it seems around the year 2025/2026, they will be completely, and others perhaps in a large part, $ 100\% $ Gold Open Access \cite{ACM2023,ACM2023a} -- a consequence of which will then be, for those Full Gold Open Access journals, exclusivity of science, either pay the charge, or you will not get published, quite the opposite of the original intent of the openness of science: Did we open one door just to close another?
+The time is fast approaching, with some publishers\footnote{Countries are following similar or the same trend \cite{Zhang2022}.} already announcing that by a certain time, it seems around the year 2025/2026, they will be completely, and others perhaps in a large part, $ 100\% $ Gold Open Access \cite{ACM2023,ACM2023a}---a consequence of which will then be, for those Full Gold Open Access journals, exclusivity of science, either pay the charge, or you will not get published, quite the opposite of the original intent of the openness of science.

-As the data in Figure~\ref{fig:OaSb} and Figure~\ref{fig:pstOA} clearly indicates, backed up by the state of the art literature review performed thus far, we are on the verge of consequential events, and the final goal needs to be modified with an opportunity seized, meritocracy has to be saved \cite{Abbot2023}.
+As the data in Figure~\ref{fig:OaSb} and Figure~\ref{fig:pstOA} clearly indicate, backed up by the state of the art literature review performed thus far, we are on the verge of consequential events\footnote{Another plight in scientific publishing are sham articles \cite{VanNoorden2023}; it seems that scientific publishing is being "attacked" on multiple fronts, and if something isn't done quickly, integrity together with confidence in research and results will likely suffer substantially.}, and the final goal needs to be modified with an opportunity seized, meritocracy has to be saved \cite{Abbot2023}.

-\bmhead{Supplementary Information} Here we will presented a historical overview of the data for Open Access and Subscription Access documents by publication year.
-Such an image will in this significant time present a useful dataset for future research endeavors, and a more insightful outlook of disparate models of scientific publishing for the current research.
-A visual representation of the data\footnote{The reader can either acquire the raw data for this research from the Scopus database by himself, or he can contact the corresponding author of the article and receive the raw data that way.} in question is presented in Figure~\ref{fig:1OaSbSupp1}, Figure~\ref{fig:1OaSbSupp2}, Figure~\ref{fig:1OaSbSupp3} and Figure~\ref{fig:1OaSbSupp4}.